Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Storage: Does the electric toothbrush come with a safe way to store its brush heads?
 Is there a cover to protect the bristles when the toothbrush head isn’t in use?

 Subjective: How clean does your mouth feel after using this toothbrush?
 Are there any useful special features?
 How nice are the toothbrush's aesthetics, and how would that affect your willingness to buy it?
 Did it perform better than a manual toothbrush?
-If the toothbrush comes with a companion smartphone app, is it actually useful?
+If the toothbrush comes with a companion smartphone app, is it useful?

 Waterproofing: Can the toothbrush run in shower conditions?
 Can it be submerged in a bucket of water for 30 seconds?